 When to complete a Visitor Accident Report

-When a visitor or volunteer is injured on school grounds, a school bus, or during a school-sponsored activity or field trip, complete a Visitor Accident Report and submit to risk management.
+When a visitor or volunteer is injured on school grounds, a school bus, or during a school-sponsored activity or field trip, complete the online Visitor Accident Report.

 Still have questions?
 Email Risk Management or call 490-3506